COMFORTINE-SIWENDE/AI-Powered-Dermatology-Assistant/README.md

-## In End, its all about Shared responsibilities between Doctors and Agentic AI in dermatological health-care as this increases coroboration.
-We don't testify to **AI replacing jobs!!!**
+## Ultimately, dermatological healthcare thrives on **shared responsibility** between medical professionals and agentic AI systems—fostering collaboration, not replacement.
+We're not advocating for AI to `take jobs`, but to elevate care through partnership.